Resilient NeighborhoodsCollective Actions. Shared Solutions

 Learn more about our Resilient Neighborhoods program and our first Resilient Hub in the video below.
 If you’re feeling inspired, we want to hear what transformative action you want to bring to your own neighborhood!

 Share your inspiration:

 - Vision Form (use this printable form to sketch out what you want to see in your neighborhood)

-- Project Interest Form (fill out this online form to share your vision with us)
+- Sustainable Landscaping Interest Form (fill out this online form to share your vision with us)